Courses in Educational Administration & Policy Studies

 Interdisciplinary study of the theory, practice, and problems of tolerance.
 Stressing the historical origins of, the theoretical justifications for, and the sociopolitical conditions conducive to tolerance as well as those factors impeding it.

 E EST 300 Social Foundations of Education (3)

 Inquiry into educational policies, purposes, and ideas based upon the resources and insights of the humanities and the social sciences.
-Only one of E EST 300 and 301 may be taken for credit.
 Prerequisite(s): junior or senior standing.

 Independent reading, study, and research in educational and social thought.
-May be repeated for up to six credits.
+May be repeated once for credit.
 Prerequisite(s): junior or senior class standing, and consent of department.